Flute Workshop 2026 Digital Handbook

 Dear Students and Parents:

 Greetings!
 We welcome you to The Ohio State University campus for five days of music-making.
 Bring an open mind, plenty of questions and lots of energy.
 Chamber music is at the heart of this program.
 Flutists will coach your ensembles, teach classes and lessons, and serve as staff.
-You join the ranks of hundreds of flutists who have taken part in this program for over thirty years at Ohio State.
+You join the ranks of hundreds of flutists who have taken part in this program for over forty years at Ohio State.
 I look forward to getting to know you personally.
 Enjoy, make wonderful music, and if you have suggestions or questions, feel free to ask.

 With thanks,